hyperledger-cacti/cacti/samples/besu/simpleasset/README.md

 ```
 node app/AssetExchangeERC20.js
 ```

+## Troubleshoot
+- Check if truffle is installed: npm install -g truffle

-Warning: Just pay attention to the number of tokens initally owned by Alice and Bob in Networks 1 and 2 respectively,  if you are running this app repeatedly on the same set of networks.
-You might have to comment/uncomment the parts of the app where the contractOwner assigns tokens to Alice and Bob.
+- Pay attention to the number of tokens initally owned by Alice and Bob in Networks 1 and 2 respectively, if there are other applications that use/spend their tokens in parallel to this app.
+Ensure that there are sufficient tokens in their accounts to lock.